matomo-org/developer-documentation/docs/5.x/tracking-javascript.md

 *   `disableCookies()` - Disable all first party cookies.
 Existing Piwik cookies for this websites will be deleted on the next page view.
 Cookies will be even disabled if the user has given cookie consent using the method `rememberCookieConsentGiven()`.
 *   `deleteCookies()` - Delete the tracking cookies currently currently set (this is useful when [creating new visits](https://matomo.org/faq/how-to/#faq_187))
+*   `hasConsent()` - Returns true if tracking is enabled for the visitor (regardless of cookie consent), false if tracking is disbaled for the visitor via `forgetConsentGiven()` or another method.
 *   `hasCookies()` - Return whether cookies are enabled and supported by this browser.
 *   `setCookieNamePrefix( prefix )` - the default prefix is '_pk_'.
 *   `setCookieDomain( domain )` - the default is the document domain; if your website can be visited at both www.example.com and example.com, you would use: `tracker.setCookieDomain('.example.com');` or `tracker.setCookieDomain('*.example.com');`